LiamUpstoneSmith/Cat-and-Dog-Image-Classificaiton/README.md

 - Two classes: Cats (label 0) and Dogs (label 1).
 - Images are resized to 64x64 pixels and normalized before training.
+- The dataset used in this project is sourced from [Kaggle: Dog and Cat Classification Dataset](https://www.kaggle.com/datasets/bhavikjikadara/dog-and-cat-classification-dataset)

 ---